 Follow me on Twitter

-This section will grow, and is a work in progress.
+This section is about research linked to the impact of wind farms.
+It will grow as it is a work in progress.
 I welcome any ideas for inclusion here, including web sites, articles, books, exhibitions, research findings etc. In order to get started, I'm posting material that I find interesting, particularly in relation to my concerns about impact on human health, including noise, mental health and toxicity from pollution.
 My aim is to share material that is based on sound research, in other words, I don't want to post speculative material here.
 My Blog is where I'm sharing more subjective items.
 Articles are available on the Internet, and you can access them by clicking the red title.
 These are largely highly specialised Reports, but if you read the Abstract at the beginning, and the conclusions and/or summaries, you can gain good understanding of the primary results of the research findings.

 Effect of Low Frequency Noise